Andreipic/xidian-internship-multifactor-stock-volatility-model/README.md

 | LSTM, bias-corrected | **4.70–4.78** |

 All values meet the project's <8% MAPE constraint.
-The small ranges above reflect minor run-to-run variance (data refresh, floating-point nondeterminism); see `logs/` for the exact console output of the last run of each script.
+The small ranges above reflect minor run-to-run variance (data refresh, floating-point); see `logs/` for the exact console output of the last run of each script.

 Regime and stress-scenario MAPE (Phase 4, all under 8%):